 - Divorce, separation, or the end of an important relationship?

-- Failing performance at school, University or work?
+- Struggling at school, university or work?

 - A recent bereavement?

 While everyone will have different reasons for experiencing suicidal thoughts, these issues can be the root of them for many.